Advestis/adrubix/README.md

 - **Metadata for columns**

-  Index of these metadata should correspond to the <ins>columns</ins> of main data (at least partially, in which case the plot will only keep the matching columns).
+  Index of these metadata should correspond to the **columns** of main data (at least partially, in which case the plot will only keep the matching columns).

   - _Example A : column 1 = patient, column 2 = cell type_